 Supervisors are expected to complete an annual online performance review for all staff employees.

-Non-represented staff reviews must be completed online electronically or completed online by uploading the completed paper forms released by Human Resources, Diversity & Multicultural Affairs (HRDMA) in March 2016.
+Non-represented staff reviews must be completed online electronically or completed online by uploading the completed paper forms released by Human Resources.
 Both processes cover the same content.

 Represented/Unionized staff should have a review completed online by uploading documents outlined in the applicable collective bargaining agreement.